digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/post/postdoc_offer/index.md

 ---
-title: SNSF Open Research Data grant awarded for the Swiss DBGI-KM
+title: swissuniversities Open Research Data grant awarded for the Swiss DBGI-KM
 date: 2022-01-11
-authors: [defossez_emmanuel]
 ---

 We are thrilled that our proposal "_Knowledge Management in the Swiss Digital Botanical Gardens Initiative (**Swiss DBGI-KM**)_" will be supported by a swissuniversities Open Research Data grant obtained for the Track B "Establish projects" call.